ding-ma/dodgebot/data-mining/readme.md

+## generateEnv.py
+* rename the `sample.env.list` to `.env.list`
+* enter all 7 riot api key in order to scrape for all 7 elo tiers.

+you can adjust the `generate.py` script as well as the `docker-compose.yml` to just scrape the elo you want

 Containers are awesome so we are using them.
 Each container can scrape a different elo with a personal API key from riot.
 * rename the `sample.env.tier` to `.env.tier` with `tier` being one of the possible tiers found below.